gitlabhq/gitlabhq/README.md

 Please remberer to tell us which database you are using.

+If there is a new stable branch, please do not open an issue to ask update.
+[Contact me](http://hoa.ro/static6/contact) instead.

 ## License

 Public GitLab is provided and maintain by [Arthur Hoaro](http://hoa.ro).